meteor/meteor/SECURITY.md

   any potential similar problems.
 Fixes are prepared for all releases which are still under maintenance.
 These fixes are not committed to the public repository but rather held locally pending the announcement.

-* A suggested embargo date for this vulnerability is chosen and a CVE (Common Vulnerabilities and Exposures (CVE®)) is requested for the vulnerability.

-* On the embargo date, the Node.js security mailing list is sent a copy of the announcement.
-The changes are pushed to the public repository and new builds are deployed to nodejs.org.
-Within 6 hours of the mailing list being notified, a copy of the advisory will be published on the Node.js blog.

-* Typically the embargo date will be set 72 hours from the time the CVE is issued.
-However, this may vary depending on the severity of the bug or difficulty in applying a fix.

-* This process can take some time, especially when coordination is required with maintainers of other projects.
-Every effort will be made to handle the bug in as timely a manner as possible; however, it’s important that we follow the release process above to ensure that the disclosure is handled in a consistent manner.